AhsanChaudhary127/Resources-For-Python/README.md

 And remember to tick the box saying add to Path while installing Python.
 While using Pycharm, Don't get so organised in a sense that don't create a new progect for every file.
 Make one project and create different filess.
 This will help you to save storage.

-**Remember that Everything that You need to download can be Easily Downloaded by clicking the names of thePrograms.
-Youcanalso visit YT channels simplybyclicking the names**
+**Remember that Everything that You need to download can be Easily Downloaded by clicking the names of the Programs.
+Youcanalso visit YT channels simply by clicking the names**